Stroke misdiagnosis – Client Story

 Table of Contents

-His daughter said: “We were told that he had a 1% chance of survival so it’s a miracle he is still here, but he should never have been put in this position.
-If the carers had just done their job and bothered to turn up he would still be able to walk and talk.
-The care he received was negligent.
+“We were told he had only a 1% chance of survival.
+It’s a miracle he is still here, but he should never have been in this situation.
+If the carers had fulfilled their responsibilities, he would still be able to walk and talk.
+The neglect was appalling.
+He had been lying helplessly for days, making his condition far worse.”

-If you have been the victim of negligent care and would like to discuss your potential case, please call the medical negligence team on 0207 485 8811 or complete an online enquiry form.
+If you have experienced negligent care and wish to discuss your case, contact the medical negligence team at Osbornes Law on 0207 485 8811 or complete an online enquiry form.

 Share this article